plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

 The companies included represent the following sectors: Information Technology, Communication Services, Healthcare, Consumer Staples, Consumer Discretionary, Industrials, Energy and Utilities.
 Including different sectors allows us to obtain a more diversified portfolio.
 Also, it opens the door for a sector analysis if deemed necessary.

-Note that datasets that are generated during the analysis can be found in data_created folder in the data folder.
-Note that graphs generated during the analysis can be found in the graphs folder.
-Note that you can always delete the data_created and graphs folder.
-They will get generated again when you run the .py files.

 ## Tools and Technologies
 * Python (Libraries: Pandas, NumPy, SciPy, Matplotlib)